Angels' bats break out to take finale with O's

-Conger reached on an infield single off of Strop's glove to load the bases and Aybar followed with a three-run triple into the right-center gap.
-A throwing error on the play allowed Aybar to score, turning the deficit into a 6-4
+Conger reached on an infield single off of Strop's glove to load the bases and Aybar followed with a three-run triple into the right-center gap -- his first of the season -- to turn the deficit into a 6-4 Los Angeles advantage.

 With one down, Strop walked J.B.
 Shuck.
-The next batter, Pujols, crushed the reliever's 0-2 offering over the left-field wall for an 8-4 Angels' lead.
+The next batter, Pujols, crushed the reliever's 0-2 offering over the left-field wall for a 8-4 Angels' lead.

 Davis plated Jones in the eighth on a groundout to first to make it 8-5.
-Jones reached third to lead off the frame due to Hamilton's fielding error in left.
+Jones reached third to lead off the frame due to Hamilton's fielding error in center.

 Hamilton added a sacrifice fly in the ninth to account for the final margin.